-- Teams entered in local leagues as well as national tournaments - Increased number of fitness sessions to improve members health & wellbeing - Advance towards Gold Standard Governing Body accreditation Previous local grant award history - previous 24 months 2018/19 Coaching, factor LAC 2,218.62 hire, umpire of • ying kit, pire pment.
-2017/18 g, facility LAC 2,000.00 uipment, e costs Any Additional Information/ Documents Provided with Grant Application 3.00 p. .
-Please provide a breakdown of the total costs of the project 2.11 Facility Hire Gleniffer High School and the amount requested from £40/ week for 30 week £1200 £600 this grant source.
-Coaching Costs £12 per hour for 150 Equipment - including £1800 £900 Balls, pumps, stopwa - £100 £50 £20 per game for 54 g £1080 £940 League Fees for 3 tea figures, 2019/20 fees £2012 £1006 Coaching courses for • • £560 £280 Umpiring Courses for 3 members £412.50 £206.25 Appendix 4 Submitted (Out of School Care Providers Only) Lead Officer Recommendation (for office use only)
+- Teams entered in local leagues as well as national tournaments - Increased number of fitness sessions to improve members health & wellbeing - Advance towards Gold Standard Governing Body accreditation Previous local grant award history - previous 24 months 2018/19 LAC Coaching, facility hire, umpire costs, new playing kit, umpire development.
+2017/18 LAC 2,000.00 hire, equ g, facility uipment, e costs Any Additional Information/ Documents Provided with Grant Application 3.00 Please provide a breakdown of the total costs of the project and the amount requested from this grant source.
+2.11 Facility Hire Gleniffer High School £40/ week for 30 weeks Coaching Costs £12 per hour for 150 hours Equipment - including Balls, pumps, stopwatch, first aid kits Umpires £20 per game for 54 games League Fees for 3 teams (2018/19 figures, 2019/20 fees not announced yet) Coaching courses for 2 members Umpiring Courses for 3 members £1200 £1800 £100 £1080 £2012 £560 £412.50 £600 £900 £50 £940 £1006 £280 £206.25 Appendix 4 Submitted (Out of School Care Providers Only) Lead Officer Recommendation (for office use only)

 Reference FR1264

 Name of Organisation/Group 1.1 Paisley Opera

 Name of Project 2.1 Pailsey Opera in the Community: Paisley East & Whitehaugh, Ralston, Hawkhead & Lochfield, Hunterhill and Charleston

 How many members?
 1.11 Full Time

 Part Time

 Volunteer 58

 Member

 What does your Organisation/Group do?
-1.10 Paisley Opera exists to: • Make opera and all its associated art forms fully accessible to all the people of Paisley, Renfrewshire and beyond.
-With its slogan 'Passion not Posh', to break down the barriers associated with opera by performing in unusual venues, eg. work places, hospitals, schools, community groups, and presenting opera in a way that is as accessible to all kinds of people. • To work within the local community encouraging anyone who wants to, to sing in the chorus or volunteer in other ways. • To give opportunities to school children, and students to be involved in professional opera of the highest standard. • To produce empowering art to the highest possible standards.
+1.10 Paisley Opera exists to: Make opera and all its associated art forms fully accessible to all the people of Paisley, Renfrewshire and beyond.
+With its slogan 'Passion not Posh', to break down the barriers associated with opera by performing in unusual venues, eg. work places, hospitals, schools, community groups, and presenting opera in a way that is as accessible to all kinds of people.
+To work within the local community encouraging anyone who wants to, to sing in the chorus or volunteer in other ways.
+To give opportunities to school children, and students to be involved in professional opera of the highest standard.
+To produce empowering art to the highest possible standards.

-Local Partnership applied to for funding and Local Partnership area(s) covered activity 1.13
+Local Partnership applied to for funding and Local Partnership area(s) covered activity 1.13 Paisley East & Whitehaugh, Ralston, Hawkhead & Lochfield, Hunterhill and Charleston

 How much grant funding are you seeking?
 2.10 £5,960

 What will this grant be used for?
 Please provide a breakdown of the costs to be incurred.
 (Please use a separate sheet if required) 2.4 South LAC in 2017.
-With out to genuinely grow This project seeks to confide the Providing a resource community events and to Look to recruit more at people who may be start a children's chord at events and pour age range.
+With out to genuinely grow This project seeks to confide the Providing a resource community events and the Look to recruit more at people who may be start a children's chord to at events and pour age range.
 Pop-up performances of bringing opera to people beginning.
 We were refriends of Brashaw Par ontinue that growth in three ways: of 'Pop-Up' performances for local